 - Imaging tests.
 Images of your chest or abdomen may show whether the cancer has spread to those areas.
 Imaging tests may include X-ray, computerized tomography (CT), magnetic resonance imaging (MRI) and positron emission tomography (PET).

 The stages of vulvar cancer are indicated by Roman numerals that range from I to IV, with the lowest stage indicating cancer that is limited to the vulva.
 By stage IV, the cancer is considered advanced and has spread to nearby structures, such as the bladder or rectum, or to distant areas of the body.

 Treatment for vulvar cancer may involve removing part of the vulva (partial vulvectomy) or the entire vulva (radical vulvectomy).

-Treatment options for vulvar cancer depend on the type and stage of your cancer, your overall health and your preferences.
+Treatment options for vulvar cancer depend on the type, stage and location of your cancer, as well as your overall health and your preferences.